 I am attracted to the material and tactile nature of cloth as well as its ability to be activated by the human body, whether it be through movement, use, or as a visual signifier or metaphor.
-I am interested and inspired by things for both short and long periods of time – if I had to distill it, you might say that history, the everyday, and practices of repair and regeneration are important to my work.
+I most often make or reinterpret simple, everyday textiles like tea towels, rugs, blankets and scarves; my work aims to be both art and craft, utility and practicality.

 My cloth is meant to be used: stained, dirtied, washed again and again, it becomes an integral part of how we experience and interact with the everyday, and in how we think of ourselves.

 Amanda Rataj is an artist and weaver, living and working in Hamilton, Ontario.
 She studied at the Ontario College of Art and Design University and, since graduating in 2010, has developed her contemporary craft practice through independent research, artist residencies, professional exhibitions, and lectures.

 Recent exhibitions include Crosscurrents: Canada In the Making at the Textile Museum of Canada (2018-2019), Nothing is Newer Than Tradition (Art Gallery of Burlington, 2017), and Living Well (Craft Ontario, 2017).

 Selected recent residencies and professional experiences include:

 - Cloth Cultures: Future Legacies of Dorothy K. Burnham; conference presentation, Royal Ontario Museum, November 11, 2017

 - Artist residency at Spark Box Studio, February 2017

 - Ideas Forum: Living Well, hosted by the Toronto Architect’s Society as part of the Design Offsite Festival, January 22, 2017